fzzyfoxx/resume/maps_vectorization/README.md

 - Use per-size diagnostics to spot underserved size ranges and either retune anchors or reshape the synthetic input distribution.
 - Validate final anchors inside an end-to-end RPN training run to ensure theoretical improvements translate to empirical gains.

+---

 ### U-Net edge detection with CRF [link](./Vertex_detection/stages_flow.ipynb)
+Edge detection baseline with CRF post-processing and an example of remote MLflow usage.

 Implementation of U-Net for edge detection on synthetic maps, enhanced with Conditional Random Fields (CRF) for improved accuracy.
 The experiment proofed that edges masks won't be very useful for vertex detection task on images with high concentration of edges.
 Linked notebook however shows usage of remote `MLFlow` usage through `DataBricks` platform and integration of `CRF` as a post-processing step for edge refinement.